 It’s also a good idea for employers to get a Release of Claims.
 This document says your employee is agreeing to give up any claims they have against you because you’ve let them go.
 You typically use a Release of Claims when you’re letting someone go without cause (they didn’t do anything wrong, the job is just over) and have offered them some kind of termination pay (sometimes also called “severance”).
 In other words, they’re agreeing not to sue you.

-Ready to Make Your Termination Letter & Release of Claims?
+Ready to Make Your Termination of Employment & Release of Claims?

 Answer some easy questions to make your document in just minutes.
 Download it instantly.